 If you haven’t seen my first post in this series yet, be sure to read about how baby sloths (and my family) talked me into booking our Panama Canal cruise.

 On this partial transit, we entered the canal from the Atlantic side, using the new Agua Clara locks that were built in 2016.
 The new locks were built to allow the larger “Neopanamax” cargo ships to pass through the canal from the Atlantic side into Gatún Lake.
-(On the Pacific side, another set of Neopanamax locks were also built.)
+(On the Pacific side, another set of Neopanamax locks was also built.)

 An added bonus for cruisers is that larger cruise ships can now pass through the canal.
 Our ship, Caribbean Princess, was the very first ship to carry more than 3000 passengers through the Agua Clara locks in late 2017!